-8 Income taxes
+9 Income taxes

-The Company recorded \$0.6 million deferred tax benefit in relation to its operations in the United States, France and Switzerland during the three-month period ended March 31, 2022.
-The Company recorded \$0.2 million net deferred tax expense in the prior year in the United States as of March 31, 2021.
+The Company recorded \$0.3 and \$1.3 million deferred tax benefit in relation to its operations in the United States and France during the three and nine months ended September 30, 2022, respectively.
+The Company recorded \$0.1 million and \$3.6 million in deferred income tax expense in the prior year in the United States and the Netherlands for the three and nine months ended September 30, 2021, respectively, of which nil and \$3.0 million in the three and nine months periods related to the Netherlands, respectively.

-The effective income tax rate of (1.3)% during the three months ended March 31, 2022 is substantially lower than the enacted rated of 25.8% in the Netherlands as the Company recorded a valuation allowance against its net deferred tax assets in the Netherlands.
-The effective income tax rate during the three months ended March 31, 2021 was 0.5% as the Company had recorded a valuation allowance against all its net deferred tax assets in the Netherlands.
+The effective income tax rate of -0.7% and -0.9% during the three and nine months ended September 30, 2022 is substantially lower than the enacted rate of 25.8% in the Netherlands as the Company records a valuation allowance against its net deferred tax assets in the Netherlands.
+The effective income tax rate during the three and nine months ended September 30, 2021 was 0.2% and -1.1%, respectively, as the Company had recorded a valuation allowance against all its net deferred tax assets in the Netherlands.

-9 Basic and diluted earnings per share
+10 Basic and diluted earnings per share

-Diluted earnings per share are calculated by adjusting the weighted average number of ordinary shares outstanding, assuming conversion of all potentially dilutive ordinary shares.
-As the Company has incurred a loss, all potentially dilutive ordinary shares would have an antidilutive effect, if converted, and thus have been excluded from the computation of loss per share.
-The shares are presented without giving effect to the application of the treasury method or exercise prices that would be above the share price as of March 31, 2022 and March 31, 2021, respectively.
+Basic net (loss) / income per ordinary share is computed by dividing net (loss) / income for the period by the weighted average number of ordinary shares outstanding during the period.
+Diluted earnings per ordinary share are calculated by adjusting the weighted average number of ordinary shares outstanding, assuming conversion of all potentially dilutive ordinary shares.
+For the three and nine months ended September 30, 2021, dilutive net income per ordinary share is computed using the treasury method.
+As the Company has incurred a loss in the three and nine months ended September 30, 2022, all potentially dilutive ordinary shares for these periods would have an antidilutive effect, if converted, and thus have been excluded from the computation of loss per share for the three and nine months ended September 30, 2022.